victorjonsson/jQuery-Form-Validator/README.md

 - Security module now has a `recaptcha` validator that uses Google reCaptcha 2
 - The plugin is installable using npm (also possible to require validation modules when using browserify)
 - Polish validation module
+- New module named "logic" containing the features `data-validation-depends-on` and `data-validation-optional-if-answered`

 #### 2.2.8